superfly/docs/app-guides/continuous-deployment-with-github-actions.html.md

         - run: flyctl deploy --remote-only
 ```

 This step `uses` the superfly/flyctl-actions action.
-This is a GitHub action created by Fly which wraps around the `flyctl` command.
-The wrapper is invoked with the `deploy` argument which will take over the process of building and moving the application to the Fly infrastructure.
-It uses the settings from the `fly.toml` file to guide it and uses the `FLY_API_TOKEN` to authorize its access to the Fly API.
+This is a GitHub action created by Fly.io which wraps around the `flyctl` command.
+The wrapper is invoked with the `deploy` argument which will take over the process of building and moving the application to the Fly.io infrastructure.
+It uses the settings from the `fly.toml` file to guide it and uses the `FLY_API_TOKEN` to authorize its access to the Fly.io GraphQL API.

 ## Conclusion and further reading